Chapter 20

 What the Server Learns

-Theorem 20.1 (Electrum Privacy Leakage)
+Remark 20.1 (Electrum Privacy Leakage)

 When a client connects to an Electrum server, the server learns: